Those working on Copiosis once were described as “anti-capitalists.”

 That’s a misnomer.
 We’re pro-something else.

 We focus on capitalism as little as possible.
-Instead, we talk a lot about what we supportive: real freedom and fundamental change.
+Instead, we talk a lot about what we support: real freedom and fundamental change.

 Capitalism never has and never will create freedom.
 It cannot because it depends on people doing what they don’t like to do, in order to get their needs met.